-Audacity is a free, easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
+Audacity is a free, easy-to-use, multi-track audio editor and recorder for Windows, macOS, GNU/Linux and other operating systems.
 The interface is translated into many languages.
 You can use Audacity to:

 - Record live audio.

 - Record computer playback on any Windows Vista or later machine.